 Figure 2: Google Earth image of the site.
 The blue polygon represents the approximate high-water mark of the dam.
-The red polygon the approximate dam wall/embankment footprint.
+The orange polygon represents the approximate dam wall footprint, and the red polygon the clay extraction area.

 2. NEED AND DESIRABILITY